asyml/texar/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/asyml/texar/blob/master/LICENSE)

 **Texar** is a toolkit aiming to support a broad set of machine learning, especially natural language processing and text generation tasks.
-Texar provides a library of highly reusable ML modules and functionalities for composing whatever models and algorithms.
+Texar provides a library of easy-to-use ML modules and functionalities for composing whatever models and algorithms.
 The tool is designed for both researchers and practitioners for fast prototyping and experimentation.

 ### Key Features